What is Data Mart?

 Why Are Data Marts Important for Businesses?

-Data marts play a critical role in enhancing business intelligence and data accessibility.
+There is a critical role of data mart in business intelligence and data accessibility.
 Their department-specific focus allows teams to quickly analyze relevant data without sifting through large, complex datasets found in a full-scale data warehouse.
 With quicker access to accurate data, organizations can make informed decisions and respond to market changes faster, leading to a competitive edge.

 Types of Data Marts